Natural Resources

 State 1 to 2

-Continuous heavy grazing without adequate recovery periods will cause this plant community to lose a significant proportion of tall and mid warm season grass species and cross a threshold to the Native/Invaded State.
-Once this occurs it will require considerable time (more than 40 years) and expense to return this site to a more productive plant community.
+Continuous heavy grazing without adequate recovery periods will cause a significant loss of warm-season tall- and midgrass species and the plant community will cross a threshold to the Native/Invaded Grass State.
+Once this occurs it will require considerable time and expense to return this site to a more productive plant community.
 Water infiltration and other hydrologic functions will be reduced due to the root matting presence of sod-forming grasses.

 State 1 to 3